-- 1. This policy applies to those schools where the Local Authority (LA), City of York Council is the admission authority that is all community and voluntary controlled primary, infant, junior and secondary schools within the City of York area. - 2.
-This policy applies only to 'in-year' applications for a place from Reception to Year 11.
+- This policy applies to applications for the following schools for whom the Ebor Academy Trust is the Admission Authority, which are located within the City of York Local Authority area, and which do not have separate admission arrangements.
+These schools are: - Haxby Road Primary Academy - Hob Moor Primary Academy - Lakeside Primary Academy - Osbaldwick Primary Academy - Park Grove Primary Academy - Robert Wilkinson Primary Academy - This policy applies only to 'in-year' applications for a place from Reception to Year 6.
 In-year admissions are those that are made either during the school year, or for admission into year groups other than the normal year of entry.
 It does not apply to applications for a place within an 'admissions round', that is an application for the normal year of entry.
-More information on applications within an admissions round can be found in the relevant City of York Admissions Policy. - 3.
-The mechanisms and content of this policy may also be adopted by other admission authorities wishing to reflect the aims of this policy in their own admission arrangements.
-The LA will offer assistance where requested to other admission authorities with schools in the City of York LA area who wish to adopt similar arrangements for the benefit of residents of the LA area. - 4.
-This policy complies with and operates within the City of York In Year Coordinated Admissions Scheme for schools in the City of York Local Authority area. - 5.
-The LA policy for allocating school places is designed to be as fair as possible while ensuring that resources are used sensibly.
-The LA works closely with the head teachers and governing bodies of all schools in school place planning and organisation regarding the numbers of places that can be allocated. - 6.
-Under these admission arrangements the allocation of places is based on where the child/parent lives and the preferences of parent/carers. - 7.
-Advice and information for parent/carers on school admissions, including key information that applies to all applications as well as some frequently asked questions are available in the Guide for Parents which is available at www.york.gov.uk/GuideForParents or upon request from the School Admissions team.
-It is recommended that all applicants consider the information in the Guide for Parents before making an application. - 8.
-The admission of children with an Education, Health and Care plan is covered by different admission regulations.
-Following negotiation, once a school has been named, a place will be allocated for these children before considering other applications.
+More information on applications within an admissions round can be found in the Ebor Academy Trust Admissions Policy. - The LA will offer assistance where requested to other admission authorities with schools in the City of York LA area who wish to adopt similar arrangements for the benefit of residents of the LA area. - This policy complies with and operates within the City of York In Year Coordinated Admissions Scheme for schools in the City of York Local Authority area. - The policy for allocating school places is designed to be as fair as possible while ensuring that resources are used sensibly.
+Ebor Academy Trust works closely with the LA in school place planning and organisation regarding the numbers of places that can be allocated. - 6 Under these admission arrangements the allocation of places is based on where the child/parent lives and the preferences of parent/carers.

+- Advice and information for parent/carers on school admissions, including key information that applies to all applications as well as some frequently asked questions are available in the Guide for Parents which is available at www.york.gov.uk/guideforparents or upon request from the LA School Admissions team.
+It is recommended that all applicants consider the information in the Guide for Parents before making an application. - The admission of children with an Education, Health and Care plan is covered by different admission regulations.
+Once a school has been named, a place will be allocated for these children before considering other applications.

-A: In Year Admissions
+A In Year Admissions

-- 1. Applications will always be made and normally be considered only for admission into the year group relevant to the child's age.
+- 1 Applications will always be made and normally be considered only for admission into the year group relevant to the child's age.
 Only in very exceptional circumstances would a request for admission into other year groups be considered on an individual basis at the time of application.
-Factors that may be considered in varying this approach include: - a. where a child has previously been educated outside of their chronological year group within the UK; - b. where a child has previously had an agreed 'deferral' for entry into Reception from the LA or another UK Local Authority; - c. where the child is from outside the UK and where an applicant can provide detailed and substantial evidence of the child's need to be educated in a year group other than their own.
+Factors that may be considered in varying this approach include: - (i) where a child has previously been educated outside of their chronological year group within the UK; - (ii) where a child has previously had an agreed 'deferral' for entry into Reception from the LA or another UK Local Authority; - (iii) where the child is from outside the UK and where an applicant can provide detailed and substantial evidence of the child's need to be educated in a year group other than their own.
 This will not include the variation of school starting ages in other countries.

 Where none of the above apply, or where no variation is made by the LA, an applicant may, after being allocated a place, discuss their child's needs with the head teacher of the allocated school.
-The head teacher of the allocated school will make a decision, with regard to the LA's latest Out of Cohort guidance regarding the best educational provision in consultation with parents and other relevant professionals.
+The Admissions authority, Ebor Academy Trust, will make a decision, with regard to the LA's latest Out of Cohort guidance regarding the best educational provision in consultation with parents, Headteacher and other relevant professionals.